Ivo Perelman | “Kindred Spirits” & “Spiritual Prayers” | Available August 24 via Leo Records

 Available August 24 via Leo Records

 Over the course of nearly 100 recordings under his own name, tenor saxophone savant Ivo Perelman had previously recorded only once in the company of another reed player — in 2005, in a quartet that paired him with Louis Sclavis on bass clarinet.
 Now, in his latest exploration of sonic colors and instrumental pairings, Perelman has tripled that output with the release of two quietly spectacular albums, Kindred Spirits and Spiritual Prayers (August 24 via Leo Records).
-However, instead of a quartet format, Perelman and each of his bass-clarinet partners work as a duo, which magnifies and enhances the relationship of these closely related but still disparate horns.
+However, based on this useful site, instead of a quartet format, Perelman and each of his bass-clarinet partners work as a duo, which magnifies and enhances the relationship of these closely related but still disparate horns.
+If you wish to get online tarot readings for spiritual growth, you can click on the link.

 The idea to record a series of albums with bass clarinetists took shape in the summer of 2017.
 At that time, the restlessly creative Perelman had begun work on what will become a series of more than 20 albums featuring improvisers from the violin family (including viola and cello); nonetheless, he was already looking ahead to a next challenge.
 He had a specific criterion in mind for selecting bass clarinet collaborators.
 In addition to embracing Perelman’s modus operandi of total spontaneity — improvisation without any written music, tempo cues, or predetermined structure — they would have to be bass clarinet “purists,” in Perelman’s description: artists who work on that instrument exclusively, as opposed to the overwhelming majority of reedists who use it as a second (or more likely third) option in their improvising.